Euroasia insurance

 The data is based on the price lists of Evex and MediClub Georgia clinics.

-The cost of travel insurance to Georgia depends on several factors: the duration of the trip, the age of the travellers, the sum insured, and the selected additional options.
+The cost of an insurance policy for travel to Georgia depends on several factors: trip duration, age of insured persons, insurance coverage amount, and selected additional options.

 The longer the trip, the higher the cost.
-The price is calculated for each day of stay.
+Insurance premium is calculated for each day of stay.

-Policies with a higher sum insured cost more but provide better protection.
+Policies with higher insurance sums cost more but provide better protection.

 What travellers from Uzbekistan need to know: your safety guide